 For example, in an effort to optimize scale-up efficiencies for GC4419, we implemented certain changes to the manufacturing process related to the order of addition of ingredients.
-However, this manufacturing change inadvertently led to the appearance of trace amounts of visible fine particles in the drug product.
-Following notification to the FDA in April 2019 that we had voluntarily suspended dosing of GC4419 in all active clinical trials until we were able to resolve the issue, our INDs for GC4419 were temporarily placed on clinical hold.
-While we have now resolved the issue by modifying the manufacturing process and the FDA lifted the clinical holds in August 2019, there can be no assurance that a similar or different manufacturing issue will not occur and one or more of our programs will not be placed on clinical hold in the future.
+However, this manufacturing change inadvertently led to the appearance of trace amounts of visible fine particles in the drug product, which we identified as a manganese carbonate.
+On April 29, 2019, after becoming aware of the issue, we notified the FDA that we had voluntarily suspended dosing of GC4419 in all active clinical studies, including our Phase 3 ROMAN trial, due to these stability findings.
+Following notification to the FDA, our INDs for GC4419 were placed on clinical hold.
+There can be no assurance that this manufacturing issue will not reoccur and one or more of our programs will not be placed on clinical hold.